CopperEgg/revealmetrics-example-agent/README.md

 revealmetrics-example-agent
 ===========================

-Example agent for use with CopperEgg RevealMetrics.
+Example agent for use with Uptime Cloud Monitor RevealMetrics.

-If you do not have a CopperEgg account, you may create one at <https://copperegg.com/copperegg-signup/>
+If you do not have a Uptime Cloud Monitor account, you may create one at <https://www.idera.com/infrastructure-monitoring-as-a-service/freetrialsubscriptionform>

-If you have a CopperEgg account, you may log in and use RevealMetrics at <https://app.copperegg.com/login>
+If you have a Uptime Cloud Monitor account, you may log in and use RevealMetrics at <https://app.copperegg.com/login>

 # Getting Started with RevealMetrics Ruby Agent